Brandon Sanderson: Cosmere

+Sanderson has indicated that an upcoming work in the series will be in the cyberpunk genre, a marked departure from the setting of the high-fantasy and urban-fantasy settings that have featured in the Cosmere universe to date.

 Sanderson's Laws of Magic

-The idea of hard magic and soft magic was popularized by Sanderson for world building and creating magic systems in fictional settings.
-The terminology of hard and soft originate from hard and soft sciences, which lends itself towards hard science fiction and soft science fiction.
+Sanderson makes an express distinction between "soft" and "hard" magic for purposes of world building and creating magic systems in fictional settings.
 Both terms are approximate ways of characterizing two ends of a spectrum.
 Hard magic systems follow specific rules, the magic is controlled and explained to the reader in the narrative detailing the mechanics behind the way the magic 'works' and can be used for building settings that revolve around the magic system.
 Soft magic systems may not have clearly defined rules or limitations, or they may provide limited exposition regarding their workings.
-They are used to create a sense of wonder to the reader.
+They are used to create a sense of wonder in the reader.

 Sanderson's three laws of magic are creative writing guidelines that can be used to create magic systems for fantasy stories: